(Latin: a suffix; a person who, the thing which; people who, things which)

 2. Well-supplied; providing a more than plentiful supply of something: The prosecutor offered abundant evidence that the woman had committed the crime.

-This is the most abundant display of beautiful fall colors in the countryside that they have ever seen.
+This has been one of the most abundant displays of beautiful fall colors that the city parks have ever produced in years.

 2. That which makes something impure or corrupt by adding other inferior materials.

 3. Chemical impurities or substances that by law do not belong in a food, pesticide, or other substance: "Some adulterants are added intentionally to lower the manufacturing cost of the product or to modify its characteristics in a deceptive way."

 2. A tenacious gluey substance that holds parts together during the process of healing.

 3. A substance that holds parts together or causes agglutination.